fortrabbit/blog/new-platform-beta.md

 ## Thanks

 Thank you to everyone who made this possible - our incredible team, our patient alpha testers, and our loyal existing customers.
+It's a big drop for us.
+It's so many things.
+When it works out well, magic happens and the service becomes more than just the sum of its parts.

 Here's to the next chapter of fortrabbit. 🚀